parshu213/ETL-project/README.md

   - PostgreSQL

 ## Extract
-Imported 2015 and 2020 world happiness csv files from Kaggle.com into Pandas
+Imported 2015 and 2020 world happiness csv files from Kaggle.com into Pandas.

 ## Transfrom
 - Dropped unwanted columns from 2015 & 2020, filtered for: